On Gradings Modulo 2 of Simple Lie Algebras in Characteristic 2: Introduction

-2) For $p\neq 2$, the $\Zee/2$-gradings of the Zassenhaus algebra $\fvect(1;\underline{n})$ were only known for $n=1$, i.e., for the restricted algebras, see \cite{BK} (and, for $n>1$, obvious $\Zee/2$-gradings with some of either $x$ or $x+1$ declared odd).
-We have found new $(n-2)$-parametric family of $\Zee/2$-gradings in the non-restricted case.
-These gradings yeild superizations which have no known analogs in the case $p\neq 2$.
+\item[2)] For $p\neq 2$, the $\Zee/2$-gradings of the Zassenhaus algebra $\fvect(1;\underline{n})$ were only known for $n=1$, i.e., for the restricted algebras, see \cite{BK} (and, for $n>1$, obvious $\Zee/2$-gradings with some of either $x$ or $x+1$ declared odd).
+We have found new $(n-2)$-parametric family of {$\Zee/2$-gra}\-dings in the non-restricted case.
+These gradings yield superizations which have no known analogs in the case $p\neq 2$. \end{enumerate}

+\begin{Remark} Describing $\fder\, \fg$ for various Lie algebras $\fg$, we heavily rely on Permyakov's results~\cite{Per} used in~\cite{BGLL2}.
+Consider, for example, $\fsl(2n)$ for $n>1$.
+Actually, Permyakov \cite{Per} does not explicitly describe $\fder\, \fsl(2n)$, he just shows that ${\dim H^1(\fsl(2n), \fsl(2n))=1}$, this is the codimension of the subalgebra of inner derivations in $\fder\, \fsl(2n)$.
+However, it is easy to see that every element of $\fpgl(2n)$ described here represents a derivation of $\fsl(2n)$; different elements represent different derivations; every inner derivation is represented by some element, and the codimension of the subalgebra or inner derivations of $\fsl(2n)$ is equal to $1$; therefore, $\fpgl(2n)$ is isomorphic to $\fder\, \fsl(2n)$.
+Similar considerations apply when we refer to~\cite{BGLL2, Per} while describing algebras of derivations of other Lie algebras. \end{Remark}